orbs-network/orbs-spec/behaviors/services/block-storage.md

 * The synchronization process is initialled upon either:
   * Receving CommitBlock block with height <> last_commited_block block + 1.
   * Receving a request to fetch data from blocks that are unavailable to the block storage. (from the state storage or transactions pool)
-  * K = 8 sec have passe since the last block commit.
+  * block_timeout = 8 sec has passed since the last block commit.

-## `Block Synchronization Flow`
+### `Block Synchronization Flow`
-# TODO redefine flow, do we want to optmize consensus operation?
-Seperate headers from data?
-Set designated node algorithmically ?

-* Ask all block storage nodes if they have the required blocks.
-* newer blocks than mine by calling `Gossip.BroadcastMessage` with "HasNewBlocksMessage" message.
+* Identify ndoes that have the desired blocks by broadcasting a BLOCK_AVAILABILITY_REQUEST messsage to all nodes using `Gossip.UnicastMessage`.
+  * If the last block is unknown, set the lsat_block to MAX_UINT64.
+  * The receiving nodes respond with a BLOCK_AVAILABILITY_RESPONSE message indicating the range out of the desired blocks that is available to them and their current top block.
-* Choose one of the nodes that replies with new blocks and start a sync process to get all of its new blocks:
+* Randomly select one of the nodes that responsded and request a batch of blocks avilable at this node.
-  * "HasNewBlocks" message to signify that there are new blocks.
-  * "HasNewBlocksResponse" message to signify which node was chosen for sync.
-  * "SendNewBlocks" message to request the batch of new blocks.
-  * "SendNewBlocksResponse" message to contain the batch of blocks as a response.
+  * Request the blocks in order
+  * Request up to max_block_sync_batch = 100 in each request.
+  * The receiving node responds with a BLOCK_SYNC_RESPONSE message that include the requested blocks.
+In addition, the message includes the node's top block height.
+* Upon reception of a response, add the blocks in order by performing `AddBlock`.
+* If the node attempt to sync to the latest block and the received top block is not already available to the node, update the requested last block to the received top block.
+* Repeat requesting until receiving all the desired blocks.
+  * It is recommanded to shuffle the requests among the nodes that have the block avialable in order not to put too much burden on a single node.

 &nbsp;
-## `AddBlock` (method)
+## `AddBlock` (rpc)
 > Add a new block to the database

 #### Verify block before adding to database
 * Check the block protocol version.
 * If the block already exist (block height < last_commited_block block + 1) - sligntly discrad. (may occur during node sync)
-* If block height = last_commited_block block + 1, check hash pointer if matches `Commit block` else discard block.
-* If block height > last_commited_block block + 1 - out_of_sync, add the to the storage without committing it, initiate `Block Synchronization`.
+* If block height > last_commited_block block + 1 indicates that the block storage is out of sync, add the to the storage without committing it and initiate `Block Synchronization Flow`.
-  * The should be storaed in order to commit it once regain sync.
+  * The block should be stored such that it can be committed once the previous blocks were committed.

 #### Add block to storage
 * Store block in database indexed by block height.

 #### Commit block
+* If block height = last_commited_block block + 1, check hash pointer, if doesn't match then discard block.
-* Update last_commited_block block = block height.
+  * Update last_commited_block = block height.
+  * Update the subscribed state storage
-* Send StateDiff update to state stroage by calling `StateStorage.CommitStateDiff`.
+    * If the state storage consumer_block_height + 1 = last_commited_block, send StateDiff update to state stroage by calling `StateStorage.CommitStateDiff`.
+  * Update the subscribed transaction pool
-* Send transactions receipts update to the trasnaction pool by calling `TransactionPool.MarkCommittedTransactions`.
+    * If the transaction pool consumer_block_height + 1 = last_commited_block, send the tarsanctions receipt update to the transaction pool by calling `TransactionPool.MarkCommittedTransactions`.

 &nbsp;
-## `GetBlocksByHeight` (method)
+## `GetBlocksByHeight` (rpc)
 > Return an array of blocks of a range of heights along with the last_commited_block and the last_added_block. (last_commited_block <> last_added_block indicates out of sync).
 * If the block range is not present, check that it within the added range by calling `ConsensusCore.GetTopBlockHeight`, if it is, fetch the missing blocks by initiating Block Synchronization Flow.
-* TODO - Checkpoints
 * TODO - Currently not used in any V1 flow (may be needed for future contract calls)

 &nbsp;
-## `GetOrderingBlockByHeight / GetValidationBlockByHeight` (method)
+## `GetTransactionsBlockByHeight / GetResultsBlockByHeight` (rpc)
-> Similar to `GetBlocksByHeight`, returns only the ordering block / validation block parts.
+> Similar to `GetBlocksByHeight`, returns only the transactions block / results block parts.

 &nbsp;
-## `GetLastBlockHeight` (method)
+## `GetLastBlockHeight` (rpc)
 > Returns the latest committed and addeded block heigths.

 &nbsp;
-## `ProcessGossipMessage` (method)
+## `GossipMessageReceived` (rpc)
 > Handles a gossip message from another node.
 Relevant messages include node sync messages.
-/* TODO Block synchonizatiob flow
-#### On "HasNewBlocksMessage" message
-* Call `HasNewBlocks` to generate a response.
-* Respond by calling `Gossip.UnicastMessage` with "HasNewBlocksResponse" message.

-#### On "HasNewBlocksResponse" message
-* Start a sync process with one of the nodes that has new blocks (only one concurrent process allowed).
-* When a new sync process starts, send the node "SendNewBlocks" message by calling `Gossip.UnicastMessage`.

-#### On "SendNewBlocks" message
-* Call `GetBlocks` to generate a response.
-* Respond by calling `Gossip.UnicastMessage` with "SendNewBlocksResponse" message.

-#### On "SendNewBlocksResponse" message
-* Make sure sync process with the sending node is active.
-* Add blocks to database sorted by block height by calling `AddBlock`.

-`Sync flow`
-* Randomly select one of the other nodes and send it a BLOCK_SYNC_REQUEST message using `Gossip.UnicastMessage` with block_height = top_block + 1.
-  * If a response does not arrive within X=5sec, resend to another node.
-* Upon receiption of a BLOCK_SYNC_RESPONSE message, perfom regular `BlockCommitted` flow.
-* Repeat sending requests until receiving a valid PrePrepare message (including block_height = top_block + 1)

 &nbsp;
-## `GetTransactionReceipt` (method)
+## `GetTransactionReceipt` (rpc)
 > Returns the transaction receipt for a transaction based on its tx_id and time_stamp.
 * Fetch all relevant block headers based on the time_stamp
   * Block headers / bloom filters should be stored such they can be fetched as a bulk.